Gentoo penguin: Breeding

 Gentoos breed on many subantarctic islands.
 The main colonies are on the Falkland Islands, South Georgia and the South Sandwich Islands and Kerguelen Islands; smaller colonies are found on: Macquarie Island, Heard Islands, Crozet Islands, South Shetland Islands and the Antarctic Peninsula.
 The total breeding population is estimated to be over 600,000 birds.
-Gentoos breed monogamously and infidelity is typically punished with banishment from the colony.
 Nests are usually made from a roughly circular pile of stones and can be quite large, 20 cm high and 25 cm in diameter.
 The stones are jealously guarded, and their ownership can be the subject of noisy disputes and physical attacks between individuals.
 They are also prized by the females, even to the point that a male penguin can obtain the favours of a female by offering her a choice stone.

 Two eggs are laid, both weighing around 130 g.
 The parents share incubation, changing duty daily.
 The eggs hatch after 34 to 36 days.
 The chicks remain in the nests for around 30 days before joining other chicks in the colony and forming crèches.
 The chicks moult into subadult plumage and go out to sea at around 80 to 100 days.

 Diet

+Gentoos mainly live on fish, crustaceans such as krill and shrimp, and cephalopods.
+In February and March, crustaceans make up about 10% of the diet, but from March to June, it is about 75%.
+From June to October, grey rockcod (Lepidonotothen squamifrons) make up 90% of their diet.
+Cephalopods make up only 10% of the diet throughout the year.

-Gentoos mainly live on crustaceans, such as krill and shrimp, with fish and cephalopods making up only about 15% and 10% of the diet respectively.
-They are, however, opportunistic feeders and around the Falklands are known to take roughly equal proportions of fish (Patagonotothen sp., Thysanopsetta naresi, Micromesistius australis), squat lobsters (Munida gregaria) and squid (Loligo gahi, Gonatus antarcticus, Moroteuthis ingens).
-Other prey include Lepidonotothen squamifrons, Channichthys rhinoceratus and octopuses.
+Gentoos are opportunistic feeders, and around the Falklands are known to take roughly equal proportions of fish (Patagonotothen sp., Thysanopsetta naresi, Micromesistius australis), squat lobsters (Munida gregaria) and squid (Loligo gahi, Gonatus antarcticus, Moroteuthis ingens).
+Other prey include Channichthys rhinoceratus and octopuses.